AndrewK2/FTPSheep.net/docs/prd.md

 ### Profile management

+**US-004: First run with automatic profile discovery**

+**Description:** As a developer running FTPSheep.NET for the first time, I want the tool to automatically discover my Visual Studio publish profiles so that I can deploy without learning complex commands or manually creating profiles.

+**Acceptance criteria:**
+- Running `ftpsheep deploy` without parameters triggers profile discovery
+- Tool searches for .pubxml files in project directory and subdirectories
+- If exactly one VS profile found, tool automatically uses it without asking
+- If multiple VS profiles found, tool displays numbered list with profile names and server URLs
+- User selects profile by entering number or name
+- Tool extracts settings from selected/discovered profile
+- Tool prompts only for missing required information (e.g., credentials)
+- After setup, profile is saved for future use
+- Clear messages guide user through the process
+- If no VS profiles found, tool provides helpful guidance on next steps

-**US-004: Import Visual Studio publish profile**
+**US-005: Import Visual Studio publish profile**

-**Description:** As a developer, I want to import my existing Visual Studio publish profile so that I can use FTPSheep.NET without manually recreating my deployment configuration.
+**Description:** As a developer, I want to explicitly import my existing Visual Studio publish profile so that I can use FTPSheep.NET without manually recreating my deployment configuration.

 **Acceptance criteria:**
 - `ftpsheep import` command accepts path to .pubxml file